Justinlf55/Interdimensional-Sniper/README.md

 ## Wireframe

 ## Architecture and Technologies
   + Javascript for game logic
   + Canvas for game play

 ## Implementation Timeline
  + Day 1: Install all node packages and create an entry point.
 I will try to learn the a reasonable amount about canvas,     enough to get started by the second day.
+ + Day 2: try to get enemies and obstacles render on the board and to start writing game logic.